pytorch/captum/docs/getting_started.md

 title: Getting Started
 ---

-This section shows you how to get your feet wet with Captum.
+This section shows you how to get up and running with Captum.

-Before jumping the gun, we recommend you start with the high-level [Overview](overview) to learn about the basic concepts in Captum.

 ## Installing Captum